calibreapp/image-actions/README.md

         githubToken: ${{ secrets.GITHUB_TOKEN }}
     ```

-1. `.github/calibre/image-actions.yml`
+- `.github/calibre/image-actions.yml`

-    If you have an `image-actions.yml` migrate the configuration options from `.github/calibre/image-actions.yml` into `.github/workflows/calibreapp-image-actions.yml`.
-The settings should be placed in the Compress images name in the with section.
+    If your repository uses `.github/calibre/image-actions.yml` for configuration, it should be moved into  `.github/workflows/calibreapp-image-actions.yml`.
 Then delete the `image-actions.yml` file.

-    `ignorePaths` is no longer an array and is now a comma separated list
+    `ignorePaths` is no longer an array and is now a comma separated list. eg: `ignorePaths: "node_modules/**,bin"`

 ## Links and Resources